ThunderFly-aerospace/docs/instruments/TF-G250/index.md

 The TF-G250 is a miniature unmanned autogyro specifically developed for atmospheric boundary layer measurements.
 It serves as a practical and ecological alternative to conventional balloon-based radiosondes, performing vertical profiling of key meteorological parameters: temperature, humidity, wind speed and direction, and atmospheric pressure.

 The TF-G250 autogyro is designed for easy handling, deployment, and maintenance, ensuring affordability and robustness in diverse meteorological conditions.
-Its compact and lightweight structure (below 250g, complying with the European C0 category) simplifies transport and storage, making it ideal for rapid deployment scenarios.
+Its compact and lightweight structure (below 250 grams, complying with the [European C0 category](https://www.easa.europa.eu/en/domains/drones-air-mobility/operating-drone/open-category-low-risk-civil-drones)) simplifies transport and storage, making it ideal for rapid deployment scenarios.

 ![TF-G250 during flight](TF-G250_flight.png)